weiganghuang/holops-1803/task4.md

    [ok][2019-06-06 14:27:07]
    admin@ncs> exit
    ```
 **Congratulations!
-You have complteted all the tasks of lab HOLOPS-1803**
+You have complteted all the scenarios of lab HOLOPS-1803**